sjm42/7z-kaboom/README.md

     cd ..
     7z a 7z-kaboom.7z hugedir

-I know it is clumsy and a small Python script would have done it much faster.
+Yes, I know it is clumsy and a small Python script would have done it much faster.

 ## TODO

-I will soon include an ugly fix for 7z source code as a workaround.
+I will soon include an ugly fix for the 7z source code as a workaround.

 ## Version data